Peter Mandelson: Peerage and return to Cabinet

-Post-Cabinet career
+Post-Cabinet

-After the Labour Party lost the 2010 general election, Mandelson's memoirs, The Third Man: Life at the Heart of New Labour, were published in July 2010, two months after leaving office.
-The memoirs were subsequently criticised by Labour leadership contenders Ed and David Miliband and Andy Burnham.
-During this time he was appointed President of the international think tank Policy Network.
+Advisory, lobbying and directorships

-In November 2010, Mandelson and Benjamin Wegg-Prosser founded Global Counsel, a consultancy firm based in London, with the financial support of WPP, the advertising giant.
+In November 2010, Mandelson and Ben Wegg-Prosser founded Global Counsel, a London-based lobbying firm with the financial support of WPP, the advertising giant.
 The firm provides advice for corporate strategists and senior management worldwide.
-Mandelson has been criticised for so far not disclosing his clients.

-In 1999, 2008, 2009, 2011, 2012, 2013 and 2014 Mandelson was an invited guest of the Bilderberg Group and attended the annual conferences.

-In January 2011, it was announced that Mandelson would serve as a senior adviser to the advisory investment banking firm, Lazard.
-In 2013, he also joined the Board of Trustees of Deutsche Bank's Alfred Herrhausen Gesellschaft.
-In May 2011 it was revealed that there was speculation that Mandelson had been approached by China to be a candidate for the leadership of the International Monetary Fund, even though Mandelson had not been a finance minister or headed a central bank.
-However, it was then speculated that Mandelson would stand to succeed Pascal Lamy as Director-General of the World Trade Organization, backed by David Cameron.
+Lord Mandelson has been criticised for not revealing his clientele.
+As a corporate lobbyist, he personally helped clients such as Shein, Shell, Palantir, Alibaba, TikTok, and the UK private water industry obtain meetings with ministers and senior officials.

 In May 2012, Mandelson confirmed that he was advising Asia Pulp & Paper (APP) in selling timber products to Europe.
 In 2012 APP was accused of illegal logging in Indonesia and damaging the habitats of rare animals such as the Sumatran tiger.
 At least 67 companies worldwide, such as Tesco and Kraft Foods since 2004 and Danone since 2012 have boycotted APP.

-In 2013, Mandelson was appointed to the revived post of High Steward of Hull, a ceremonial position held by his grandfather Herbert Morrison in 1956–65 and defunct since 1974.
+In April 2014, it was reported that Mandelson had strong ties to Russian conglomerate Sistema.
+Mandelson was criticised for being a member of the House of Lords while running a lobbying firm.
+In 2021, he was the only Labour peer to vote against an amendment denouncing genocide in Xinjiang.

+Mandelson served as a senior adviser to the advisory investment banking firm, Lazard, from January 2011 until March 2022.
+In 2013, Mandelson also joined the Board of Trustees of Deutsche Bank's Alfred Herrhausen Gesellschaft.

+Political activities and views

+After Labour lost the 2010 general election and the Conservative-Liberal Democrat coalition was formed, Mandelson's memoirs, The Third Man: Life at the Heart of New Labour, were published in July 2010.
+The memoirs were criticised by Labour leadership contenders Ed and David Miliband, and by Andy Burnham.
+During this time, he was appointed president of the international think tank Policy Network.

+In 1999, 2008, 2009, 2011, 2012, 2013, and 2014, Mandelson was an invited guest of the Bilderberg Group and attended the annual conferences.
+In May 2011, there was speculation that Mandelson had been approached by China to be a candidate for the leadership of the International Monetary Fund, even though he had not served as a finance minister or headed a central bank.
+It was then speculated in March 2012 that Mandelson's name might be put forward to succeed Pascal Lamy as Director-General of the World Trade Organisation, backed by David Cameron.